Application-side guidance

 What page should I use next?

-Use the Post Office photo comparison, the online tutorial, or the renewal page depending on whether the blocker is the venue, the application flow, or the renewal path.
+Use the Post Office photo comparison, supporting-documents page, online tutorial, or renewal page depending on whether the blocker is the venue, the paperwork, the application flow, or the renewal path.

 Ready to start